Hwanghae Province

+Etymology

+The name of the region, Haeseo, means "West of the Sea", in reference to the region being to the west of Gyeonggi Bay, the portion of the Yellow Sea offshore of Incheon and Ganghwa Island.

 History

 In 1395, the province was organized as Punghae (풍해도; 豐海道; Punghae-do).
 In 1417, the province was renamed Hwanghae.
 The name derived from the names of the two principal cities of Hwangju (황주; 黃州) and Haeju (해주; 海州).

 In 1895, the province was reorganized into the Districts of Haeju (해주부; 海州府; Haeju-bu) in the west and Gaeseong (개성부; 開城府; Gaeseong-bu) in the east, but in 1896, a new system of thirteen provinces was established, and Hwanghae Province was reconstituted.

+In 1910, Korea was annexed into the Empire of Japan, and its administrative divisions were rearranged.
+Hwanghae Province was reorganized into Kōkai-dō, with Kaishū (Haeju) serving as its capital.

 In 1945, Korea was divided into Soviet and American zones of occupation, north and south respectively of the 38th parallel.
-The southernmost part of Hwanghae (around the towns of Ongjin and Yonan County) was cut off from the rest of the province by the dividing line and joined Gyeonggi Province in the southern half of the country.
+The southernmost part of Hwanghae (around the towns of Ongjin and Yeonan) was cut off from the rest of the province by the dividing line and joined Gyeonggi Province in the southern half of the country.
 In 1948, Hwanghae and Gyeonggi Provinces became parts of the new countries of North and South Korea respectively.

 In 1953, at the end of the Korean War, the Northern Limit Line was established, which marked the maritime boundary between North and South Korea.
 The line runs between the mainland portion of Gyeonggi Province that had been part of Hwanghae before 1945, and the adjacent offshore islands (the largest of which is Baengnyeongdo).
 As a result, the mainland portion reverted to North Korean control, while the islands remained a part of South Korea.
 (Since 1999, North Korea has claimed a more southerly Maritime Military Demarcation Line, which would make the islands a part of North Korea as well.
 Disputes between North and South Korean naval vessels often occur in this area.)

 In 1954, North Korea's Hwanghae Province was divided into North and South Hwanghae Provinces.